Call of Egypt

-The Call of Egypt (نداء مصر) is an electoral alliance in Egypt that competed in the 2015 Egyptian parliamentary election.
+The Call of Egypt (نداء مصر) was an electoral alliance in Egypt that competed in the 2015 Egyptian parliamentary election.
 The coalition has accused the Nour Party of cooperating with NDP-era tycoon Ahmed Ezz in the run up to the 2015 Egyptian parliamentary election, though the Nour Party has denied the claim.
 The Revolutionary Guards Party, after initially joining the alliance in February 2015, decided to run for the election on its own.
-The coalition is seen as being supportive of current president Abdel Fattah el-Sisi.
+The coalition was seen as being supportive of current president Abdel Fattah el-Sisi.